-Books covers have become an important theme in this issue of SNB.
-The editors have had a chat about them, there’s a competition about them, and Rebecca has reviewed What We See When We Read by the great American cover designer Peter Mendelsund, which, though actually about reading, is of course informed by the fact that he reads as a designer – or perhaps it’s truer to say, designs as a reader.
+Book covers were an important theme in issue 3 of SNB (Oct 2014).
+The editors had a chat about them, there was a competition about them, and Rebecca reviewed What We See When We Read by the great American cover designer Peter Mendelsund, which, though actually about reading, is of course informed by the fact that he reads as a designer – or perhaps it’s truer to say, designs as a reader.
 His job, as he says in the quotation above, is to concretize the text, something he can’t help feeling as a diminishment.
-But looking at this glorious book, published at the same time and containing many beautiful reproductions of his covers, it’s hard to see them as in any way impoverished.
+But looking at this glorious book, originally published at the same time and containing many beautiful reproductions of his covers, it’s hard to see them as in any way impoverished.

 In addition to the delicious illustrations, which would be an excuse for anyone to buy the book on their own, there is also a series of essays by Mendelsund himself and by people who admire or have commissioned his work.
 There are fascinating insights, such as that of Tom McCarthy who describes in his introduction the way Mendelsund works, reading a novel against the grain, counter-intuitively so as not to be distracted by the plot.
 As a result: